FCOO/modernizr-mediaquery/README.md

 #### Additional css and scss

-The classes in `modernizr-mediaquery.css` only controls the display of elements under sertent conditions.
+The classes in `modernizr-mediaquery.css` only controls the display of elements under certain conditions.
 But other properties can be controlled by using the `STATE` and `no-STATE` classes

 Example: To define a class `green-when-in-portrait` that displays a element in green when orientation is portrait: